Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Integrated Sensing and Communication

-In addition, the quality of target parameter estimation is also proportional to the sensing SE or corresponding sensing SINR \cite{Tang2019, Zhenyao2023, Cui2014}.
-Improved sensing SE enhances target parameter estimation through proper echo signal processing \cite{Tang2019, Zhenyao2023, Cui2014, Diluka2023}.
-Moreover, sensing SE enables parameter estimation using both transmit and receive beampatterns, helping to reduce interference between targets.
-However, achieving a high sensing rate necessitates careful allocation of system resources such as power and bandwidth, which are frequently shared with communication in ISAC systems \cite{Tang2019, Zhenyao2023, Cui2014, Ouyang2022}.
+{In addition, the quality of target parameter estimation is proportional to the sensing SE or corresponding sensing SINR {\cite{Tang2019, Zhenyao2023, Cui2014}}.
+Improved sensing SE enhances parameter estimation by proper echo-signal processing {\cite{Tang2019, Zhenyao2023, Cui2014, Diluka2023}} and enables estimation using both transmit and receive beampatterns, thereby reducing interference among targets.
+However, achieving a high sensing rate necessitates careful allocation of shared resources, such as power and bandwidth, between sensing and communication functions {\cite{Tang2019, Zhenyao2023, Cui2014, Ouyang2022}}.}

+In summary, the sensing rate provides a rigorous and practically relevant benchmark for the efficiency of information extraction in ISAC, while the CRB offers a complementary measure of estimation accuracy.
+Together, they form a comprehensive framework for evaluating and optimizing sensing performance in future CF-ISAC networks.